Salt - 1/2 cup (8 Tbs) of salt per gallon of water. This can be added later.

 In the USA peanuts are typically boiled until they are saturated with the brine.
 It's easier to add more salt very late in the boil than it is to reduce the salt concentration if you overdo it early.

 Boiling dried peanuts will take several hours.
 Pay attention.
 Never leave a boiling pot of water unattended on a stove.
 When the water boils away a fire will start from the burning contents, and the pot may melt.
 Turn off the burner if you must walk away.
-The peanuts will keep simmering in the water until you return.
+With the burner off the peanuts will safely simmer until you return.

-Turn off the burner when the peanuts have reached your preferred texture.
-You must taste many peanuts as they boil because there is wide variation in maturity, and size of the raw peanuts that you are boiling.
+Turn off the burner when the peanuts are nearing your preferred texture.
+You must taste many peanuts as they boil because there is wide variation in maturity, initial kernel moisture content, and size of the raw peanuts that you are boiling.

-Let the peanuts soak in the cooling liquid for several hours to get more juicy flavor into them.
-Many recipes for how to make boiled peanuts recommend soaking them in the pot as they cool to intensify flavor and moisture.
+Let the peanuts soak in the cooling liquid for an hour, or more to infuse the juicy flavor of the brine into their shells.
+Many recipes recommend soaking them in the pot as they cool to intensify flavor, and moisture.

 You'll love the results if you take the time to soak them after boiling.